premkhumar/FirstProject/README.md

 ### **Conclusion:**
 The transactions are legitimate, with clear sources and purposes (investments and business funding), consistent with the client’s financial profile and business activities.
+The cheque debit of NPR 2,300,000 towards Samir Shoe and Shoe Materials Suppliers Traders on 03/07/2024 appears to be related to capital injection or loan repayment.
+The narration "Loan" indicates that the client is likely using personal funds to reinvest in or support their business operations.